rwotolara-innocent/DSA_FutureInterns_Internship/FUTURE_DS_03/README.md

 # Task 3: Student Course Feedback Analysis

 ## Overview
 This project creates an insightful analysis of student feedback on college courses using Google Colab.
-With the `student_feedback.csv` dataset, I explored ratings on aspects like professor knowledge and course structure to uncover trends and suggest improvements—perfect for making learning better for everyone!
+With the `student_feedback.csv` dataset, I explored ratings on aspects like professor knowledge and course structure to uncover trends and suggest improvements - perfect for making learning better for everyone!

 ## Business Problem
 Understanding student satisfaction is key to improving college courses.
 This analysis tackles big questions: